MayVM/Mac-Keybinds-For-Windows/README.md

 -----------

 ## To do:
-- [ ] Add more keybinds (Feel free to open an issue and sent in requests)
+- [ ] Add more keybinds (Feel free to open an issue and send in requests)
 - [ ] Create a more advanced installer
 -----------
 ## Credits